-A successful year of college, a cute girlfriend, and a sport truck – life was good for 20-year-old John Branch.
+After a successful year of college, a cute girlfriend, and a sports truck – life was good for 20-year-old John Branch.

-John’s athleticism hid John’s undiagnosed genetics, genetics that weakened his immune response to mold toxins and Lyme infection, genetics that disallow the removal of both Mold Toxins and Lyme toxins.
+John’s athleticism hid John’s undiagnosed genetics, genetics that weakened his immune response to mold toxins and Lyme infection, and mold toxin genetics that disallow the removal of both Mold Toxins and Lyme toxins.

-The (HLA-DR genes for 25% of the population), genetics that allowed John to carry 10 times the government set level of toxicity for mold toxins, deadly Tricothecenes and Ochratoxin – two of the invisible gases emitted by molds that grow in water-damaged buildings and air conditioner systems.
+The (HLA-DR genes for 25% of the population), genetics that allowed John to carry 10 times the government-set level of toxicity for mold toxins, deadly Trichothecenes, and Ochratoxin – two of the invisible gases emitted by molds that grow in water-damaged buildings and air conditioner systems.

-Tricothecene has been used by rogue governments for bio-chemical warfare; our government had decided years ago it was too lethal, they couldn’t contain the fallout.
+Trichothecene has been used by rogue governments for bio-chemical warfare; our government had decided years ago it was too lethal, and they couldn’t contain the fallout.

 Storm conditions worsened.
 An infected insect bite on his neck and persistent rash sent John to the doctor for a week of antibiotics.
-The antibiotics delayed for four months, a meningo-encelphalitic event that was to announce this storm with absolute fear, trepidation and confusion.
+The antibiotics were delayed for four months, a meningo-encephalitic event that was to announce this storm with absolute fear, trepidation, and confusion.

-Photophobia, extreme headache, seizure-like tongue contusion, and out of control self-destructive behavior lands John handcuffed in a ambulance.
+Photophobia, extreme headache, seizure-like tongue contusion, and out-of-control self-destructive behavior land John handcuffed in an ambulance.

 “He’s on meth and going to jail,” announces the victorious deputy sheriff.
 An hour later, when John wakes up in the ER … unaware of what had transpired, the cop capitulates, but still places him under the Baker Act for one night in the local psyche ward.